-- disclosure of EU-classified information is subject to prior written approval from by the granting authority European Commission.
+disclosure of EU classified information is subject to prior written approval by the European Commission.

-Please note that, depending on the type of activity, facility security clearings clearances may have to be provided before grant signature.
-The granting authority will assess this for each case and fix the delivery date during grant preparation.
-It is not possible to sign any grant agreement, before at least one of the beneficiaries in the consortium has a facility security clearingclearance.
+Depending on the type of activity, FSCs may have to be provided before the grant is signed.
+The granting authority will assess this for each case and fix the delivery date during the grant preparation stage.
+It is not possible to sign any grant agreement before at least one of the beneficiaries in the consortium has an FSC.

-In certain cases, the project results might not require classification but they might be security sensitive and consequently require restricted disclosure or limited dissemination due to security reasons, in accordance with the applicable security instructions in the Security Section.
+In certain cases, the project results might not require classification, but they might be sensitive and require restricted disclosure or limited dissemination for security reasons, according to the applicable instructions in the Security Section.
 This means that, in principle, third parties should have no access to results subject to this type of restriction.
 Disclosure of this information is subject to prior written approval by the European Commission.

-Further security recommendations may be added to the grant agreement in the form of security deliverables (e.g. establishment creation of Security Andvisory Boardgroup, appointment of Project Security Officer, limit the level of detail, use fake scenario, exclude use of classified information, etc.).
+Further security recommendations may be added to the grant agreement in the form of security deliverables (e.g. establishing a security advisory board, appointing a project security officer, limiting the level of detail, using a fake scenario, etc.).

-In addition, beneficiaries must ensure that their projects are not subject to national/third country security requirements that could affect the implementation or put into question the award of the grants (e.g. technology restrictions, national security classification, etc.).
+In addition, beneficiaries must ensure that their projects are not subject to national/third-country security requirements that could affect implementation or put into question the award of the grants (e.g. technology restrictions, national security classification, etc.).
 Any potential security issues must be notified immediately to the granting authority.

-Gender Equality Plans and gender mainstreaming
+Gender equality plans and gender mainstreaming